The Cannabis, Health, and Young Adults (CHAYA) Project

-The Cannabis, Health, And Young Adults (CHAYA) Study was initially funded in 2013 by the National Institute on Drug Abuse (NIDA) to examine the natural history of cannabis use among young adult users and how their cannabis practices evolved over time.
-This longitudinal study enabled us to document changes and stability in young cannabis users’ substance use, health behaviors and health outcomes.
+The Cannabls, Health, And Young Adults (CHAYA) Study was Initially funded in 2013 by the National Institute on Drug Abuse (NIDA) to examine the natural history of cannabis use among young adult users and how their cannabis practices evolved over time.
+This longitudinal study enabled us to document changes and stability in young cannabis users' substance use, health behaviors and health outcomes.

 With the legalization of recreational cannabis that occurred in California in 2016, we received additional funds to continue to follow the original sample (N=366) to examine the impact of recent legalization and related policies on their cannabis practices and health outcomes.